Skip to main content

 2. Click to begin the rubric creation process.

-Step 3: Organize Your Rubric
+Step 3: Add Your Requirements and Sources

+2. Provide Context for the Rubric.
 The AI needs assignment context to generate a tailored rubric.
 You can provide this context in multiple ways:

 • Write a description of the assignment.